Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 When a spouse, civil partner or partner passes away, it can affect your own tax position too.
 A common example would be where the surviving partner starts receiving income from rental properties or investments that used to be paid to the deceased.

-It’s not uncommon for non-taxpayers suddenly need to start paying tax because they’ve inherited an income stream from someone who has died.
+It’s not uncommon for non-taxpayers to suddenly need to start paying tax because they’ve inherited an income stream from someone who has died.

 When you contact HMRC, they will review your new tax position and also confirm if you must start submitting Self Assessment tax returns for yourself.
 If you do, you’ll need to register in your own right before the registration deadline.
 You’ll receive your own unique UTR number, which will be different to the one you received to submit a return for the estate.